-5. This SSA is effective for audits of financial statements for periods ending on or after 15 December 2013, except for material shaded in gray pertaining to the use of internal auditors to provide direct assistance, which is effective for audits of financial statements for periods ending on or after 15 December 2014.
+5. This SSA is effective for audits of financial statements for periods ending on or after 15 December 2016.

 Objective

 - 6. The objective of the auditor is to implement quality control procedures at the engagement level that provide the auditor with reasonable assurance that: - (a) The audit complies with professional standards and applicable legal and regulatory requirements; and - (b) The auditor's report issued is appropriate in the circumstances.